asmitaupreti/FlavorQuest_Express/README.md

 - **Favorites**: Users can save their favorite recipes for easy access.
 - **Comments**: Users can comment on recipes and manage their comments.

+## Future Plans

+- **WebSocket Notifications**: We plan to implement WebSocket support for real-time notifications.
+This feature will provide users with instant notifications regarding new comments on their recipes and updates on their favorited recipes.

 ## Technologies Used

 - **Backend**: Node.js with Express